vizerb/tikera/README.md

 Tikera (a cinema ticket booking web app) is the final programming project for the **Client-side Web Programming** course, part of the Computer Science BSc program at ELTE.
 <br>The REST API was provided, and the main task was to develop the front-end of the Tikera application using **React**, **Redux**, and **RTK Query**.

+An earlier, more basic version of the project is hosted on Vercel: [tikkera.vercel.app](https://tikkera.vercel.app)

 ## Tasks

 ### Authentication